YanSte/RSNA-MICCAI-Brain-Tumor-Classification-AI/README.md

-# Brain Tumor Imaging Prediction AI Project
+# RSNA-MICCAI Brain Tumor Classification AI

 The aim of this project is to predict the presence of a specific genetic mutation in a brain tumor called glioblastoma using MRI (magnetic resonance imaging) images to train and test a model for detecting the presence of MGMT promoter methylation.